 This site began in Kurt’s imagination.
-He started dreaming about what it would be like to take The Paulcast: A Podcast All About the Apostle Paul to the next level.
+He started dreaming about what it would be like to take his former podcast, The Paulcast: A Podcast All About the Apostle Paul, to the next level.
 Then, the idea of starting a podcast network was born.
-That led to this full-blown website, which houses a growing network of podcasts, but also contains a growing library of articles filled with theological, spiritual, and practical content.
-The goal of Theology Curator is to resource an intelligent and humanizing conversation on faith and scholarship.
+Eventually, he renamed his podcast, website, and newsletter Theology Curator with Kurt Willems.
+This site houses a growing library of articles filled with theological, spiritual, and practical content.
+The goal of Theology Curator is to resource an intelligent and humanizing conversation about spiritual formation, theology, and church.

 Scholarship for Regular Folks